Table Of Contents

 • Collect, analyze, and report on tagged, untagged, and untaggable resources — yes, no endless tagging is required.

-• View the costs of specific tenants in a multi-tenant environment, so you can tell how much to charge them individually based on their own usage – including offering personalized discounts.
+• View the costs of specific tenants in a multi-tenant environment so you can determine how much to charge them individually based on their usage, including personalized discounts.

 • Use CloudZero’s real-time anomaly detection and receive alerts when costs are trending abnormally so you can prevent overspend.